Lima Memorial Health System Logo

 • Enlarged adenoids are blocking your child's airway.
 Symptoms in your child can include heavy snoring, problems breathing through the nose, and episodes of not breathing during sleep.

-• Your child has chronic ear infections that occur often, continue despite use of antibiotics, cause hearing loss, or cause the child to miss a lot of school days.
+• Your child has chronic ear infections that occur often, continue despite use of antibiotics, cause hearing loss, or cause your child to miss a lot of school days.

 Adenoidectomy may also be recommended if your child has tonsillitis that keeps coming back.